agombert/textcat/README.md

 2. [Fine tune BERT](https://github.com/google-research/bert#fine-tuning-with-bert) to create a more efficient classifier
 3. [Distill](https://arxiv.org/pdf/1503.02531.pdf) the BERT algorithm to get an efficient model but lighter than the BERT

-The results are for the [dataset](https://www.kaggle.com/zynicide/wine-reviews#winemag-data_first150k.csv) I collected from [kaggle](https://www.kaggle.com/).
-Nevertheless, you can use this code to perform you own text classification with any dataset in `data/` where the `Text_train.npy` and `Text_test.npy` are arrays of text and `Cat_train.py` and `Cat_test.npy` are arrays of label (with as many label as you want).
-To perform this go directly to the [*spaCy textcat implementation*](https://github.com/agombert/textcat/blob/master/README.md#spacy-textcat-implementation)
+The results are for the [dataset](https://www.kaggle.com/zynicide/wine-reviews#winemag-data_first150k.csv) I collected from [kaggle](https://www.kaggle.com/) and for a [hatred speech dataset](https://github.com/t-davidson/hate-speech-and-offensive-language) I found on github.
+Nevertheless, you can use this code to perform you own text classification with any dataset in `data/` where the `X_train.npy` and `X_test.npy` are arrays of text and `y_train.py` and `y_test.npy` are arrays of label (with as many label as you want).
+To perform this go directly to the [*spaCy textcat implementation*](https://github.com/agombert/textcat/blob/master/README.md#spacy-textcat-implementation).

 ## Main results

+### Wine reviews

 Our [train dataset](https://github.com/agombert/textcat/data/Text_train.npy) has a length 4000.
 It's balanced between the four classes.
 The [test dataset](https://github.com/agombert/textcat/data/Text_test.npy) has a length 4000.
 Thus we will be able to see the difference with the transfert learning method (BERT fine tuning).